Volcano Triathlon

 Albert Since when do you train triathlon and how were your beginnings in this discipline?

-I started practicing triathlon when I had 16 / 17 years, I came from athletics and before I had always liked the bicycle, so that led me to start in the duathlon.
-Half a year later I saw that the duathlons were over and I looked for another diversion, and there the triathlon appeared.
+I started practicing triathlon when I was 16/17 years old, I came from athletics and before that I had always liked bike, which led me to start doing duathlons.
+Halfway through the year I saw that duathlons were coming to an end and I looked for something else to do, and that's where triathlon came along.

 How and when do you decide to take the jump from Sprint and Olympic distance tests to Medium and Long Distance?